top of page

 Common Errors

-For those that seemingly can handle their body weight when in the blocks and who can explode up and out at a reasonably good trajectory, there is the matter of being under control enough to direct the movements up the track in a manner that can effectively transition into max velocity later on, and again, for the body to be best poised to launch efficiently forward and upward, there should be a good relationship of hip, torso, head position, and eye focus before and during the launch, as well as during the ensuing movement up the track.
-When using blocks, many athletes compromise certain aspects of this coordination of positions and movements.
+For those that seemingly can handle their body weight when in the blocks and who even can explode up and out at a reasonably good trajectory, there is the matter of being under control enough to direct the movements up the track in a manner that can effectively transition into max velocity.
+In other blogs I go into detail.

 Important Biomechanical Explanations